 As discussed in Note 1, the Company disposed of its EPC and ECC subsidiaries in March 2019.
 As required, the Company has retrospectively recast its condensed consolidated statements of operations for the 2019 period presented.
-As such, these businesses are reported as discontinued operations for the three months ended March 31, 2019.
+As such, these businesses are reported as discontinued operations for the three and six months ended June 30, 2019.
 The Company has not segregated the cash flows of these businesses in the condensed consolidated statements of cash flows.
 Management was also required to make certain assumptions and apply judgment to determine historical expenses related to the discontinued operations presented in prior periods.
 Unless noted otherwise, discussion in the Notes to Condensed Consolidated Financial Statements refers to the Company's continuing operations.

-The following table presents the results of discontinued operations presented separately in the condensed consolidated statement of operations for the three months ended March 31, 2019:
+The following table presents the results of discontinued operations presented separately in the condensed consolidated statement of operations for the three and six months ended June 30, 2019:

-Three Months Ended March 31, 2019 (unaudited)
+Three Months Ended June 30, 2019 Six Months Ended June 30, 2019

+(unaudited) (unaudited)

-Net revenue \$ 132,000
+Net revenue \$ - \$ 132,000

-Cost of goods sold 105,000
+Cost of goods sold - 105,000

 Gross profit 27,000

 Operating expenses:

-Selling, general and administrative 96,000
+Selling, general and administrative - 96,000

-Gain on impairment of assets 41,000
+Gain on impairment of assets - 41,000

 Total operating loss (28,000)

-Interest expense (1,000)
+Interest expense - (1,000)

-Other income 101,000
+Other income - 101,000

 Income from discontinued operations before income taxes 72,000

-Provision for income taxes -
+Provision for income taxes

-Income from discontinued operations, net of income tax \$ 72,000
+Income from discontinued operations, net of income tax \$ - \$ 72,000

-Non-cash operating amounts for discontinued operations for the three months ended March 31, 2019 include depreciation and amortization of \$6,000.
-The Company did not incur any capital expenditures for discontinued operations for the three months ended March 31, 2019.
+Non-cash operating amounts for discontinued operations for the three and six months ended June 30, 2019 include depreciation and amortization of \$0 and \$6,000, respectively.
+There were no capital expenditures for discontinued operations for both the three and six months ended June 30, 2019.
 There were no other significant non-cash operating amounts or investing items of the discontinued operations for the period.